WorldBrain/storex-docs/docs/guides/storage-operations/README.md

 ## Standard operations

 Whatever storage backend you'll be working with, you'll be creating, updating, deleting and querying data.
-Respectively, these are the `createObject`, `updateObjects`, `deleteObjects` and `findObjects` operations.
+Respectively, these are the `createObject`, `updateObjects`, `deleteObjects` and `findObject(s)` operations.
 You'll find examples of how to use these in the [quickstart guide](/guides/quickstart/).
 What isn't shown there however, is how the filters used by the update, delete and find operations work.
 These filters are inspired by MongoDB filters, with the following supported operators:

 ```js
 // builds on quickstart setup